 The methodology consists of both field and laboratory investigations.
-To conduct this project work, geomorphological, geotechnical and geophysical data of soil will be collected, analysed and interpreted.
-Geomorphological data will be collected from image of the study area to prepare a geomorphological map.
-Geotechnical data will be collected from field investigations i.e., boring, standard penetration test (SPT), and laboratory investigations i.e., soil physical properties test, consolidation test, direct shear test and triaxial test of undisturbed soil sample.
-Geophysical data will be collected from down-hole seismic test (PS logging) and Multi-channel analysis of surface wave (MASW) and Singles Microtremor survey.
-The total works will be conducted by the following methodology-
+To conduct this project work, geomorphological, geotechnical and geophysical data of soil need to be collected, analysed and interpreted.
+Geomorphological data should be collected from image of the study area to prepare a geomorphological map.
+Geotechnical data should be collected from field investigations i.e., boring, standard penetration test (SPT), and laboratory investigations i.e., soil physical properties test, unconfined test, direct shear test and triaxial test of undisturbed and disturbed soil sample.
+Geophysical data should be collected from down-hole seismic test

+(PS logging) and Multi-channel analysis of surface wave (MASW) and Singles Microtremor survey.
+The total works are conducted by the following methodology-